garybgenett/garybgenett.net/.public/resume/resume-manager.md

   * Served as liaison between the major arms of the company: marketing, development, services and sales
   * Ensured readiness of sales and services organizations before all new releases of products and services
+  * Developed and delivered in-person and web-based training curriculums for each release and new technologies
   * Performed lead role in milestone release, delivered five innovative technologies and deep product rewrite
 <!-- \ -->
 <!--    *(BIG-IP v11.0.0: DSC/CMI, Plugins 2.0, vCMP, TMSH & iApps)* -->